 PhD in Experimental Particle Physics

-We offer fully-funded STFC PhD studentships (since 2021 onwards, for both UK and international students).
-Students can also apply for the University of Edinburgh Doctoral College Scholarship (for any nationality).
+We offer fully-funded STFC PhD studentships (since 2021 onwards, for both UK and international students), and can support Edinburgh Doctoral College Scholarship (for any nationality).
 We are also part of the ScotDIST CDT in Data Intensive Science.
 Applicants will automatically be considered to be supported by these internal funding options.
 We also encourage candidates apply for external scholarships where available.
 Examples are the Bell-Burnell scholarship and the Schlumberger `Faculty for the Future' fellowship, but there are many others with varying eligibility criteria.

 We welcome applications from excellent candidates who already hold a scholarship (or have their own funds), or wish to apply for a PhD place in conjunction with a scholarship application.
 Most projects include the opportunity for a fully-funded long-term attachment to CERN for 12-18 months.
 For more information ppe-phd [at] ph.ed.ac.uk (email us).

 MSc in Particle and Nuclear Physics

 From September 2018 we offer an MSc degree in Particle and Nuclear Physics.
 This MSc is aimed to develop research and problem solving skills, with graduates gaining the skills needed to apply advanced data analysis techniques to the large data sets being collected by running and planned experiments.
 Learn more here or contact the program directors victoria.martin [at] ed.ac.uk (Victoria Martin) or mneedham [at] staffmail.ed.ac.uk (Matthew Needham).
 We offer scholarships towards fees for 2022/23 entry on this program see here

 Information about current Particle Physics Experiment PhD projects and MSc opportunities can be found in our Postgraduate Research Study section: